crcn/mesh.js/docs/react-integration.md

-Mesh works very well with React, and compliments its unidirectional data-flow philosophy.
+Mesh works well with React, and compliments its unidirectional data-flow philosophy.
 In ReactJS-land, you can think of Mesh as a a sort-of beefed up Flux dispatcher.

 Here's a basic example of how you can integrate Mesh with React: